 The external joinery comprises of timber fascias and soffits and bargeboards.

-The paintwork to the fascia board have peeled and blistered.
-The timber requires examining for timber decay and rot and treating/replacement if required.
-The timber should then be prepared for a new primer, base, and topcoat paint application.
-It is recommended the external decoration is recoated on a five-to-seven-year cycle.
-Repairing roofline timbers requires scaffold access equipment (which can be costly).
+The paintwork to the fascia's, soffits, and bargeboards has peeled and blistered.
+The timber requires examining for timber decay and rot, treating if required, and then preparation for a new primer, base, and topcoat paint application.
+It is recommended the external decoration is recoated on a five-to-seven-year cycle

+There are sections of the fascia, soffit and bargeboard that are decayed and rotten, the extent of which is unknown.
+Sections of timber rot can be removed and spliced with new timbers, or the length section replaced.
+Repairing roofline timbers requires access equipment (scaffold and ladders) which can be costly.
 I would recommend obtaining estimates of works from competent contractors before the exchange of contracts.